KayleeWilliams/Timetable-to-Calendar/README.md

 **Mac OS**
 - Clone the repository.
 - Run `pip install -r requirements.txt`.
-- Create an empty CSV named `schedule.csv` if does not already exist.
+- Create two new empty CSVs named `old.csv` & `new.csv` if does not already exist.
 - Create a new project on [Google Cloud Console](https://console.cloud.google.com/).
 - Create credentials and save as `credentials.json`.
 A guide on this process can be found [here](https://developers.google.com/workspace/guides/create-credentials#desktop-app).